School buses by country: Philippines

+School buses in the Philippines are called "School Service".
+Most vehicles used for such services are painted a bright yellow, with caution stripes painted on the front and rear, though a few schools may opt to paint their buses in the school's own colors instead.

+Most vehicles used for such services are light vans like the Toyota Hiace, Nissan Urvan, and small trucks, like the Mitsubishi L300, which has a capacity of 15-17 people.
+School service trucks mostly use passenger boxes with windows (Referred to as an FB Body), which often have a rear door, and rarely a side door, while the vans are largely unmodified.
+Medium size minibuses like the Toyota Coaster, Hyundai County and Hyundai Aero Town, and full size coach buses like the Hyundai Universe and Kia Granbird, are rather uncommon, and are usually operated by larger, or more higher-end schools.
+Jeepneys may be used for the service, but are typically relegated towards provincial areas.

+During the COVID-19 pandemic in the Philippines, the operators of the bus companies were forced to close their businesses.
+On August 22, 2022, the buses were allowed to operate again by the Land Transportation Franchising and Regulatory Board, which regulates land-based public transportation.
+They still continue to operate and they are returning to pre-pandemic service levels.

 Singapore

 In Singapore, student transport by bus is usually provided by local scheduled public transport bus services, such as the 31, 72, 88, 179 and 199 services, as well as various train services.
 Dedicated bus services for school students are usually contracted out to local bus companies, using ordinary buses which are used for other purposes when not in use for school journeys.
 The Singaporean Ministry of Education has created the Information Notice Board for School Bus Services (IBSB) platform, on which different bus operators can submit bids for the opportunity to provide school bus services.

 The school bus fares in Singapore are paid by the students' parents.
 Under the newly introduced 9-month payment schedule, parents can spread the yearly amount over 9 equal payments.
 This schedule has been implemented to reduce the financial strain put on parents from having to pay fees in advance in January, May and October.
 Even though the monthly fee under the 9-month payment schedule is higher, parents only need to pay for the 9 months of which the school year is comprised.

 The National University of Singapore (NUS) has its own internal shuttle bus system that is operated by ComfortDelGro.